gabrie30/ghorg/README.md

 - **pruneCount**: Number of repos pruned
 - **hasCollisions**: If there were any name collisions, only can happen with gitlab clones
 - **ghorgignore**: If a ghorgignore was used in the clone
+- **ghorgonly**: If a ghorgonly was used in the clone
+- **totalDurationSeconds**: Total time in seconds for the entire clone operation
 - **ghorgVersion**: Version of ghorg used in the clone

 #### Converting CSV to JSON